-Often, fatty tissue is credited for helping to maintain body temperatures in adults.
+Often, this type of tissue is credited for helping to maintain body temperatures in adults.
 In reality, while high fat content can help to insulate the body against low temperatures, it does not do much to aid in lowering excessively high body temperatures.
 People with high body fat can typically tolerate cooler temperatures with greater ease than high temperatures.

 Aiding in body thermogenics is not the only way in which fatty tissue can affect the body.
-In fact, high amounts of fatty tissue in adults have been found to be detrimental in a variety of ways.
+In fact, high amounts of this tissue in adults have been found to be detrimental in a variety of ways.
 Studies have found that individuals suffering from high body fat typically experience higher rates of heart disease, stroke, and other cardiovascular conditions.
-Some studies even suggest that fatty tissue may be to blame for some instances of cancer, including breast, ovary, and colon cancer.
 Individuals with a family history of these conditions are often recommended to decreased fatty tissue as much as possible in order to decrease the chances of developing the conditions themselves.